flutter/website/src/development/tools/devtools/memory.md

 }
 ```

-To post an event from your code, call the `devToolsPostEvent` method.
+To post an event from your code,
+call the `devToolsPostEvent` method.
-For example, in your function, `recordLoadedImage`, you could
+For example, in your function,
+`recordLoadedImage`, you could post the
-post the 'MyImages' event to the memory timeline as follows:
+`MyImages` event to the memory timeline as follows:

 <!--skip-->
 ```dart